elmahio/documentation/docs/create-deployments-from-atlassian-bamboo.md

 ![PowerShell task in Bamboo](images/bamboo.png)

 Replace `API_KEY` and `LOG_ID` and everything is configured.
-The script uses the build number of the current build as version number (`$Env:bamboo_buildNumber`).
+The script uses the build number of the current build as the version number (`$Env:bamboo_buildNumber`).
 If you prefer another scheme, Bamboo offers a range of <a href="https://confluence.atlassian.com/bamboo/bamboo-variables-289277087.html" target="_blank" rel="noopener noreferrer">variables</a>.